Marker Logo

 Topics.
 This historical marker is listed in these topic lists: African AmericansArts, Letters, Music.
 A significant historical year for this entry is 1928.

 Location.
 39° 49.424′ N, 84° 53.973′ W. Marker is in Richmond, Indiana, in Wayne County.
 It is in Wayne Township.
-Marker can be reached from South 1st Street, 0.3 miles south of South A Street (U.S. 40).
+It can be reached from South 1st Street 0.3 miles south of South A Street (U.S. 40).
 Marker is on Starr-Gennett Walk of Fame.
 Touch for map.
 Marker is at or near this postal address: 131 S 1st St, Richmond IN 47374, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Wendell Hall (here, next to this marker); Guy Lombardo (a few steps from this marker); King Oliver (a few steps from this marker); Coleman Hawkins (within shouting distance of this marker); Louis Armstrong (within shouting distance of this marker); Gennett Records (within shouting distance of this marker); Bradley Kincaid (within shouting distance of this marker); Blind Lemon Jefferson (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Wendell Hall (here, next to this marker); Guy Lombardo (a few steps from this marker); King Oliver (a few steps from this marker); Coleman Hawkins (within shouting distance of this marker); Louis Armstrong (within shouting distance of this marker); Gennett Records (within shouting distance of this marker); Bradley Kincaid (within shouting distance of this marker); Blind Lemon Jefferson (within shouting distance of this marker).
 Touch for a list and map of all markers in Richmond.

 Also see . . .